hyperledger-labs/fabric-builder-k8s/README.md

 peer lifecycle chaincode install go-contract.tgz
 ```

-You can also user the `peer` command to get the chaincode package ID.
+You can also use the `peer` command to get the chaincode package ID.

 ```shell
 export PACKAGE_ID=$(peer lifecycle chaincode calculatepackageid go-contract.tgz) && echo $PACKAGE_ID